OpenID Connect

 Example for the calendar feed https://example.com/feed/?id=4397c38e49c64977b7841f918e3ae9a7

-This is the same concept as a ‘private address’ with Google calendars (documentationopen in new window).
+This is the same concept as a ‘private address’ with Google calendars (documentation).

 FAQ